 Sebastian is a co-author of Frankfurter Kommentar Kartellrecht, a leading commentary on German and European antitrust law and he regularly publishes articles in the fields of antitrust, compliance, corporate, and other related topics.
 Sebastian wrote his legal thesis on the use of electronic signatures as evidence in legal proceedings.
 Sebastian also has frequent speaking engagements on the topics of antitrust, compliance, and pre-trial discovery.

 International and German legal directories recommend Sebastian as a “leading lawyer” in his field.
-Recommended by Chambers Europe 2013 and Chambers Europe 2014 as a leading antitrust practitioner, Sebastian is praised by impressed clients as being "very polite and extremely savvy on merger control and antitrust law” as well as for his “responsiveness, industry knowledge and commercial awareness.”
+Recommended by Chambers Europe 2013, Chambers Europe 2014, and Chambers Europe 2015 as a leading antitrust practitioner, Sebastian is praised by impressed clients as being "very polite and extremely savvy on merger control and antitrust law”, for his “responsiveness, industry knowledge and commercial awareness,” and “clients praise his language abilities, saying: "His ability to explain a very unfamiliar legal framework in English is excellent."
 Sebastian was also named an Competition and Antitrust Life Science Star in Germany in the 2014 edition of Life Sciences Europe by Legal Media Group.
-Also the German JUVE Handbook 2014/2015, Legal 500 Deutschland and Kanzleien in Deutschland (Law Firms in Germany) praise Sebastian as a leading antitrust practitioner in Germany.
+Also the German JUVE Handbook 2015/2016, Legal 500 Deutschland and Kanzleien in Deutschland (Law Firms in Germany) praise Sebastian as a leading antitrust practitioner in Germany.

 Sebastian is Chairman of the Board of the Antitrust Forum Frankfurt (Kartellrechtsforum Frankfurt am Main), a member of the Antitrust Lawyers Association for Germany, Austria and Switzerland (Studienvereinigung Kartellrecht), the American Bar Association - Section of Antitrust Law, the German Lawyers Association (Deutscher Anwaltverein), the German-American Lawyers' Association (DAJV), the German Association of Law and Informatics (DGRI), and the German Association for the Protection of Intellectual Property and Copyrights (GRUR).